Mountains in Venezuela

 Process

-I wanted people to feel the weight of their decisions and the near impossible choices Venezuelans had to make at the time.
+I wanted players to feel the weight of their decisions—and the near-impossible choices Venezuelans were facing at the time.
+The game presents two character-driven narratives shaped by those realities.

 Story map for the game